auser/build-mobile-apps-with-flutter/preso/src/content/preso.md

 ---

+Flutter is efficient in computing changes to the tree and widgets are mean't to be short-lived objects.

+---

+The initial render, a widget is inflated into an Element type, which is inserted into the tree.
+If the widget updates, it's compared to the old widget and the Element object updates.

+---

+When the widget object is updated, it passes a `RenderObject` to the Element, which is responsible for painting/rendering on-screen.

+---

+## Phew, that was deep...

+---

 ## Native compilation through Dart

 * Ahead of Time compilation with predictable native code. <!-- .element: class="fragment" data-fragment-index="1" -->
 * Dart supports JIT which makes for fast development cycles <!-- .element: class="fragment" data-fragment-index="2" -->
 * Dart doesn't need locks, so apps start and feel faster.
 There's no bridge.
 Just native code. <!-- .element: class="fragment" data-fragment-index="3" -->
-* Dart feels familiar and is not difficult to learn. <!-- .element: class="fragment" data-fragment-index="4" -->
+* Dart feels familiar and is easy to learn. <!-- .element: class="fragment" data-fragment-index="4" -->
 * Dart is fun <!-- .element: class="fragment" data-fragment-index="5" -->

 ---